mspnp/cloud-design-patterns/leader-election/Readme.md

 ### Running the worker process

-Navigate to the `leader-election/LeaderElectionConsoleApp` directory, and start the application
+Navigate to the `leader-election/LeaderElectionConsoleWorker` directory, and start the application.

 ```shell
 cd LeaderElectionConsoleWorker
 dotnet run
 ```

-You can start multiple instances of the worker process by opening additional terminal windows or tabs, and running the same command.
+Ideally, you should start multiple instances of the worker process to see the coordination.
+To do this, open additional terminal windows or tabs, and run the same command.
 When a worker process is the leader, you will see periodic output like:

 ```output
 [14:22:30] This process (51635) is currently the leader.
 Press any key to exit.